Ibtisam's Journey from Syria to Cincinnati

 Ever since coming to the United States, Ibtisam was determined to have her own restaurant, to realize her own American Dream.
 It wasn’t until she started working with a local nonprofit RefugeeConnect who connected her to the FreshLo program.
 The FreshLo Chef Fellowship grew out of the local community’s desire for access to affordable, healthy, culturally-diverse food options.
 This program creates opportunities for those with barriers to starting a food business and gives them access to their dream through education, connections, and support.
 The program is unique in the region, providing a hand up and a push forward for those struggling to take the first step towards turning their idea into an actual, sustainable food business.
 In addition to their delicious food, each of the chef fellows has a unique story to share.

 Ibtisam had the know-how and passion, but was held back due to language and a lack of connections and knowledge of how to navigate a new system of regulations and business.
 The Fellowship gave her an understanding of the local food system, introduced her to mentors and opportunities, assisted her in gaining employment in a supportive food business environment, and gave her direct support to start her own company, Olive Tree Catering.
 The program gave her the guidance and knowledge to achieve her dream of providing for her family while becoming a thriving member of her new community.
-Today, Olive Tree Catering is proudly serving food out of Oakley Kitchen and Findlay Market.
+Today, Olive Tree Catering is proudly serving food at Findlay Market every weekend during market season; and offering catering year round from Findlay Kitchen.

 For Syrians, like Ibtisam, to cook is to be at home, to commune over a meal, and seal a bond of friendship.
 While most people will associate Syria with the death and destruction that is in the news, Syrians are so much more than this war, just like Ibtisam and her family.
 Food tells Syria’s history better than the volumes that chronicle rulers and wars.
 Syria’s land was part of the Fertile Crescent, where agriculture was born.
 It was fought over by the ancient Sumerians, Egyptians and Babylonians.
 It was ruled by Persians, Byzantines and Ottomans — and we can taste their influence.